We Are Peru: 2020s

 At the legislative elections held on 26 January 2020, after 14 years of participating in electoral coalitions and alliances, the party itself won 6.1% of the popular vote and 11 out of 130 seats in the Congress of the Republic.

 On 5 September 2020, Daniel Salaverry announced his official candidacy for the presidency of the Republic for the 2021 general election, under the We Are Peru party in which he had been affiliated since June of the same year.
-This is the first time that We Are Peru is not participating in coalitions in general elections since its foundation in 2000.
+This was the first time that We Are Peru did not participate in general election coalitions since its foundation in 2000.

+Graffiti in Urubamba promoting Somos Perú ahead of the 2026 Peruvian election.

-Following the removal of President Martín Vizcarra due to charges of corruption, Martín Vizcarra announced on 27 November 2020 that he would campaign for a seat in congress for the 2021 general election, joining the We Are Peru party which had just voted for his removal weeks before.
+Following the removal of President Martín Vizcarra due to charges of corruption, Vizcarra announced on 27 November 2020 that he would campaign for a seat in Congress for the 2021 general election, joining the We Are Peru party, which had just voted for his removal weeks before.
 The We Are Peru party's presidential candidate Daniel Salaverry welcomed Vizcarra to the party.
-If elected into congress, Vizcarra would obtain parliamentary immunity from the investigations that resulted with his removal from the presidency.
+If elected into Congress, Vizcarra would obtain parliamentary immunity from the investigations that resulted from his removal from the presidency.
 When asked if attempting to avoid prosecution for corruption was his motivation to run for congress, Vizcarra stated "One of the flags that I am going to carry in this electoral process, to be fulfilled in Congress if elected, is precisely to completely reform the concept of parliamentary immunity, it cannot be that the Congress of the Republic has used parliamentary immunity".
 Salaverry ultimately placed 11th in the race with 1.7% of the vote.
 While Vizcarra was elected to Congress, he was ultimately banned from holding any public offices for 10 years following to the Vacunagate scandal.

+Following the impeachment and removal of Dina Boluarte, party member José Jerí assumed Peru's presidency in October 2025.
+He would later be censured and removed.
+The party lost all congressional seats in 2026.

 Political positions

-The party aligns itself with the Christian democracy.
+The party aligns itself with Christian democracy.
 The party defends solidarity, the importance of the family and the social market economy.
 According to the ideology of the party, the state should play a promoter role and ensure that the economy is "at the service of man and not man at the service of the economy".
-In domestic politics, it supports decentralization and respect for the State of law.
-In foreign policy, it opposes the use of force as a means of dispute resolution and is in favor of Latin American regional integration.
-Regarding this position, Somos Peru adopts the approaches of the Theory of dependency and promotes integration as a means to collectively overcome underdevelopment.
+In domestic politics, it supports decentralization.